Medically reviewed on December 12, 2017

 Roxicodone is an opioid pain medication, sometimes called a narcotic.
 This medicine is used to treat moderate to severe pain.

-The extended-release form of this medicine is for around-the-clock treatment of pain.
-This form of Roxicodone is not for use on an as-needed basis for pain.
+The extended-release form of Roxicodone is for around-the-clock treatment of pain.
+This form of oxycodone is not for use on an as-needed basis for pain.

 Roxicodone may also be used for purposes not listed in this medication guide.

 You should not use Roxicodone if you have severe asthma or breathing problems, or a blockage in your stomach or intestines.

 Roxicodone can slow or stop your breathing, and may be habit-forming.
 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.